4 Beautiful Winter Hiking Ideas in Southern Saskatchewan

-Winter hikes make great day trips – when many of the province’s trails become cross-country skiing, fat tire biking and snowshoeing trails.
-While walking on groomed skiing trails is discouraged, hiking, biking and snowshoeing is perfect for the ungroomed hiking trails.
+Winter hikes make great day trips – when many of the province’s trails become cross-country skiing, fat biking and snowshoeing trails.
+While walking on groomed cross-country skiing trails is discouraged, hiking, biking and snowshoeing is perfect for the ungroomed trails.

 Self-guided nature trails take hikers through lodgepole pine forest, grasslands and secret streams.
 The park is home to moose, deer and cougars, as well as birds that nest nowhere else in the province, like the dusky flycatcher.

-An hour away from Regina, Echo Valley trails feature scenic views of coulees, meadowlands and the ridges of the Qu’Appelle Valley.
-A newly developed skating trail and guided snowshoe hikes are available too.
-The provincial park is popular with bird watchers as the area is home to more than 200 bird species.
+An hour away from Regina, Echo Valley Provincial Park's trails feature scenic views of coulees, meadowlands and the ridges of the Qu’Appelle Valley.
+The Skate the Park skating trail, guided snowshoe hikes and groomed cross-country ski trails are available, too.
+The provincial park is popular with birdwatchers as the area is home to more than 200 bird species.

-These trails are only a 30-minute drive north of Regina.
-Wascana Trails features an arch-style bridge across Wascana Creek, great tobogganing hills and stunning views of the valley.
+Known locally as Wascana Trails, this area is only a 30-minute drive north of Regina.
+The trails feature an arch-style bridge across Wascana Creek and great hills to hike and take in the stunning views of the valley.

-Buffalo Pound is a 25-minute drive from Moose Jaw.
-This park is the perfect winter playground for hiking, biking and skiing.
+Buffalo Pound Provincial Park is a 25-minute drive from Moose Jaw.
+This park is the perfect winter playground for hiking, biking and cross-country skiing.
 A wide range of trails features views of the Qu’Appelle Valley, Buffalo Pound Lake, the marshland conservation area and Nicolle Homestead.